ChipaDevTeam/BinaryOptionsTools-v2/README.md

 ## Disclaimer

+**IMPORTANT**: This software is provided "AS IS" without any warranty.
+The authors and ChipaDevTeam are NOT responsible for:
+- Any financial losses incurred from using this software
+- Any trading decisions made using this software
+- Any bugs, errors, or issues in the software
+- Any consequences of using this software for trading

-This library is for educational purposes.
-Binary options trading carries significant risk.
-Always trade responsibly and never risk more than you can afford to lose.
+**Risk Warning**: Binary options trading carries significant financial risk.
+This software is for educational and personal use only.
+You should:
+- Never risk more than you can afford to lose
+- Understand the risks involved in binary options trading
+- Comply with all applicable laws and regulations in your jurisdiction
+- Use this software at your own risk

+By using this software, you acknowledge and accept these terms.